 But some vessels might not see the value in complying with MARPOL requirements if the savings of simply dumping oily wastewater into the ocean outweigh the potential risks.
 It is costly for vessels to treat their wastewater and requires they either invest upfront in an on-board treatment system or they pay for treatment at a port facility.
 Both of these options can cost tens of thousands of dollars a year depending on the amount of travel and fuel used.
 Operators, officers, and engineers have all been found to bypass expensive treatment or avoid operating costs, allowing vessels to gain a competitive advantage.
 Officers can receive bonuses if environmental compliance budgets are maintained.
 Some players in the shipping industry have been reported to treat crew members poorly, and crew members can be threatened with job loss or lost wages if they fail to follow orders.

 In some cases, vessels without oil-water separator equipment that need to empty their hull of oily waste might choose to avoid the extra travel needed to reach a port facility with the appropriate equipment, and instead dump the wastewater into the sea on route.
 However, there is no shortage of port reception facilities.
-IMO reports 3,253 facilities to treat oily bilge water in over 80 member states in its Global Integrated Shipping Information System, and the majority of these port facilities are conveniently located along common shipping routes.
+IMO reports 3,253 facilities to treat oily bilge water in over 80 member states in its Global Integrated Shipping Information System (free public account required), and the majority of these port facilities are conveniently located along common shipping routes.
 Some of these vessel operators might assume they have a low probability of being caught, and perhaps are unaware of how closely they can be monitored by Global Positioning System (GPS), satellites, and nearby aircraft or other vessels.
 Operators who fear being caught sometimes illegally alter or turn off their Automatic Identification System (AIS) and “go dark” at sea.
 AIS is a radio frequency broadcast equipped with GPS that is mandatory on almost all large oceangoing vessels, to help promote safety at sea.
 Ships can communicate through AIS and avoid collisions in high traffic situations.

 Another incentive for illegal bilge discharge: an overwhelming number of illegal ocean dumpers go unpenalized for their crimes in many different countries.
 Vessels can control the level of enforcement they face by registering to sail under a flag that is different from the country in which the vessel is owned.
 For example, in 2015 a German-owned motor vessel named City of Tokyo, operating under the flag of Liberia, was caught bilge dumping off the Alaskan coast.
 Often this means a vessel from a developed state is using the flag of a developing state; Panama, Liberia and Marshall Islands currently flag the world’s largest fleets.
 More than 70 percent of the world’s merchant vessels are registered under a different flag state.
 By choosing a flag of convenience, vessel operators, without a genuine link to their country of ownership, can find advantageous loopholes depending on a flag state’s national laws.
 They can shop for lower registration fees and taxes and can choose a registry that allows them to remain anonymous.
 They can also recruit a foreign workforce at lower labor costs.
 Essentially, some developing states prioritize economic development over environmental enforcement.